dbuchwald/6502/README.md

 The rationale behind this project is pretty simple - the best way to test your understanding of certain subject is to try to expand on what you have learned.
 You never know if you understood something until you test it by introducing changes to original design - and I used this approach in this project to learn a lot.
 It was my first proper electronics project, so I would like to apologize for any mistakes.
 If you think something is off or could have been done differently - please go ahead and raise issue for the repo!
 All improvements are welcome!

-## Why would you bother using this build instead of Ben's
+## Why would you bother using DB6502 instead of BE6502

 Basically, it gives you almost all the flexibility of Ben's buid without the hassle of breadboard connections for the critical components.
 You can still run all of Ben's programs (using second VIA port), but the days of looking for loose wire between RAM and CPU are over :) You can, obviously, still experiment with peripherals and breadboard connections using extension port and second VIA.